 Polishing Stainless Steel Moulds

-Note: It is important to keep cross contamination between different Diamond Compounds to a minimum with thorough cleaning between Diamond Compound grades.
-Also avoid high speeds which produce high temperatures especially with the felt bobs.
+Step 9: Clean with Kemet Cleaning Fluid - Finally, clean the surface with Kemet cleaning fluid, CO-42.
+It is important to keep cross-contamination between different diamond compounds to a minimum with thorough cleaning between diamond compound grades.
+Also, avoid high speeds that produce high temperatures, especially with the felt bobs.